 Paul S. Brentlinger

-Mr. Brentlinger has served as a Partner in three Morgenthaler Partnerships since joining the firm in 1984.
-He received his BA (1950) and MBA (1951) degrees with distinction from the Ross School of Business at the University of Michigan.
+Mr. Brentlinger passed away in 2014.
+Mr. Brentlinger had served as a Partner in three Morgenthaler Partnerships since joining the firm in 1984.
+He received his BA (1950) and MBA (1951) degrees with distinction from the University of Michigan.

 Mary L. Campbell